Skip to main content

 The thunder rumbled, and the rain stood witness to their union.

 “You are here.
 I was looking for you.”
 She tried hard to sound normal.
 As if nothing had changed.
 But she seemed to fail at it.
-For his eyes travelled to her and noticed her more longingly than she usually observed him.
-Her wet hair smelled of Champa oil, her bindi was freshly drawn as was her sindoor and she looked a little tired.
+His eyes travelled to her and noticed her more longingly than she usually observed him.
+Her wet hair smelled of Champa oil, her bindi was freshly drawn, as was her sindoor, and she looked a little tired.

 “Are you okay?”
 His voice had a hint of worry and guilt that made Bondita’s smile disappear.

-She closed the study room door shut behind her and came up to him.
+She closed the study room door behind her and came up to him.

 “Are you?”
 She asked as he looked away.
 She knelt down in front of him, placing her hand on his knees.
 “I thought we promised yesterday, no more secrets.”

 “Bondita.
-I… I always felt Asha is too young to be a mother now.”
+I… I always felt Asha was too young to be a mother now.”
 She nodded in agreement.
 “I don’t want… whatever happened… we can’t…” He stopped as she smiled.

 “Did I ever tell you that I am proud of who you are?”
 He smiled.